eliransapir/PopcornTorrent/README.md

 3. Archive the framework using `carthage archive PopcornTorrent`
 4. Create a new release on [GitHub](https://github.com/PopcornTimeTV/PopcornTorrent/releases) uploading the Framework.
 5. Update the `PopcornTorrent.podspec` updating the version and linking it to the new framework version.
+6. Push the new version to the private specs repository with: `pod repo push PopcornTimeTV PopcornTorrent.podspec  --verbose --allow-warnings`

 ## Building static libraries